poornimagajula/genial-toil/README.md

 ### Customer Name: SRA Limited
 # Requirements
 1. As an Incharge-HR, I permit all the rights to Admin regarding Supervisor/Manager Login's in 'GT Web-APP' and if he has any login         issues, should be handled by GT-Team.
 2. As an Administrator, I can only provide access to our employees in 'GT Web-APP' for sign-in and if any issues regarding the same.
 3. As a Supervisor, I can be able to update the materials inflow, consumption as on date and if any new material add-on's(Material &        Grades).
 # Use cases
-## I. Admin Login & Creating Employee Login's
+## I. Admin Login

  ### 1. Brief Description
-      This Use Case describes how a Admin sign-in in to GT-Web APP and Creat Supervisor & Manager credentials.
+      This Use Case describes how a Admin sign-in in to GT-Web APP.

  ### 2. Flow of Events
      This use case begins, when the Admin types his/her Id and Password on Admin Login Page.